TerraMaster NAS Data Recovery

 The data volumes on the SATA member drives are unaffected by this boot failure.
 Recovery requires extracting the member drives from the bricked enclosure & imaging them at our NAS data recovery lab.
 We reconstruct the mdadm array & Btrfs/EXT4 filesystem offline, bypassing the dead TerraMaster hardware entirely.

 TRAID isn't hardware RAID.
-It's a proprietary wrapper around Linux mdadm software RAID, combined with Logical Volume Management (LVM) & either Btrfs or EXT4.
-This layered architecture allows mixed drive capacities & automatic expansion, but it also means a failed TRAID volume can't be rebuilt with standard RAID controllers or generic recovery software.
+It's a vendor-specific management layer over standard Linux mdadm software RAID, combined with Logical Volume Management (LVM) & either Btrfs or EXT4.
+This layered architecture allows mixed drive capacities & automatic expansion, but it also means a failed TRAID volume can't be rebuilt with standard RAID controllers or generic recovery software that expects uniform member sizes.

-When a TRAID volume degrades, we extract each physical drive, identify coherent mdadm superblocks by event count, map the LVM extent layout across multiple mdadm sub-arrays, & reassemble the virtual volume from clones using PC-3000 RAID Edition.
+When a TRAID volume degrades, we extract each physical drive, identify coherent mdadm superblocks by event count, map the LVM extent layout across multiple mdadm sub-arrays, & reassemble the virtual volume from clones using Linux mdadm utilities and commercial parsing software.
 The methodology overlaps with rebuilding degraded RAID 5 & RAID 6 arrays, but adds the LVM/Btrfs layer that standard RAID tools don't parse.

 The F4-423 uses Intel Celeron N5105 or N5095 processors with dual M.2 NVMe PCIe 3.0 cache slots.
 The newer F4-424 series uses Intel N95 or Core i3-N305 processors with similar M.2 cache architecture.
 TOS pins Btrfs metadata to this NVMe write-cache layer.
 A power surge or forced reboot can cause the NVMe cache to drop offline, creating a desync between the cached metadata & the on-disk data blocks.